 Do not take your Calcium and your Iron within 6 hours of each other.
 The same applies to your Multivitamin and B Complex.
 Remember that anything you consume with calcium in it within 6 hours before or after your iron will BLOCK your iron and cause iron deficiency!
-ALL protein drinks contain calcium, so finish your drinks at least 6 hours before your evening iron.
-Avoid high calcium foods (ie dairy) within 6 hours of your iron as well.
+ALL protein drinks have calcium in them, so finish your drinks at least 6 hours before your evening iron.
+Avoid high calcium foods within 6 hours of your iron as well.